MorrisLLC/grunt-war/README.md

 ## Release History

+#### 0.4.8
+* Fixed issue with "normalize" creating folders.
+Thanks to rbalmf and laszlogmenyhart.

 #### 0.4.7
 * Fixed issue with "extras" that was not consistent with EMFILE fix.
 Thanks to laszlogmenyhart.